 Repeat the steps on each radiator until you reach the radiator at the end of the heating system.
 Once this has been balanced, give yourself a pat on the back, because you’ve just successfully completed the balancing radiators challenge!

-If you’re still stuck or need some extra advice, then get in contact with our team - we’re always happy to assist with any queries.
+If you’re still stuck or need some extra advice, then get in contact with our team, or why not take a look at some related products below.